Chandler Stephenson Game Preview: Golden Knights vs. Blues

-Chandler Stephenson will be among those on the ice Monday when his Vegas Golden Knights meet the St. Louis Blues at T-Mobile Arena.
-Prop bets for Stephenson in that upcoming Golden Knights-Blues game are available, so check out our stats to help you.
+Chandler Stephenson and the Vegas Golden Knights will face the St. Louis Blues at 9:00 PM ET on Wednesday, December 6, 2023.
+Thinking about a wager on Stephenson in the Golden Knights-Blues matchup?
+Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.